andrerferrer/booking-display-unavailabilities-demo/README.md

 This demo was created from [this demo](https://github.com/andrerferrer/booking-logic-improved-demo#goal).

+Some things were changed to make the example simpler.

+The reviews logic was removed and the form was sent to the show page of the restaurant.

 [You can also check my other demos](https://github.com/andrerferrer/dedemos/blob/master/README.md#ded%C3%A9mos).

 ## What needs to be done?

+###

 And we're good to go